-3. PRE-AWARD COSTS RELATED TO NATIONAL ENVIRONMENTAL POLICY ACT (NEPA) REQUIREMENTS the Contracting Officer, the Applicant is doing so at risk of not receiving federal funding and such costs may not be recognized as allowable cost share.
+3. PRE-AWARD COSTS RELATED TO NATIONAL ENVIRONMENTAL POLICY ACT (NEPA) REQUIREMENTS

 DOE's decision whether and how to distribute federal funds under this FOA is subject to NEPA.
 Applicants should carefully consider and should seek legal counsel or other expert advice before taking any action related to the proposed project that would have an adverse effect on the environment or limit the choice of reasonable alternatives prior to DOE completing the NEPA review process.